Michèle Magema: Feminism

-During Michèle Magema's time at École nationale supériere des Beaux-Arts (National School for Fine Arts) at Cergy, she was unable to find female Congolese artists to draw inspiration from.
+During Michèle Magema's time at École nationale supériere des Beaux-Arts (National School for Fine Arts) at Cergy, she was unable to find female Congolese artists from which to draw inspiration.
 This experience led her to decide to become a notable female Congolese artist herself.
 Magema's artwork contends with the notion of Afro-feminisms.
-Magema has shared that in her conception of Afro-feminism, the matrilineal line holds significance- a value passed down from her own mother.
-She says that her work, Mémoire Hévéa, translating from French to Rubber Tree Memory, explores this concept of feminist heritage most of her art works.
+She has shared that, in her conception of Afro-feminism, the matrilineal line holds significance—a value passed down from her own mother.
+She says that her work Mémoire Hévéa (translated from French as Rubber Tree Memory) explores this concept of feminist heritage.
 Magema subscribes to the idea of multiple fluid feminisms.